Refinitiv/Real-Time-SDK/Java/README.md

 # Installation & Build

-Please refer to Installation Guides located in Cpp-C/Eta/Docs and Cpp-C/Ema/Docs for detailed instructions.
+Please refer to Installation Guides for [ETA](Java/Eta/Docs/ESDK_J_Installation_Java.pdf) and [EMA](Java/Ema/Docs/ESDK_J_Installation_Java.pdf) for detailed instructions.
 In this section are some basic details.

-## Common Setup
+## Install ESDK
 This section shows the required setup needed before you can build any of the Java APIs.

-Firstly, obtain the source from this repository.
+Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build ESDK as detailed below.
-In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository and pulls the ETA libraries from that location.
+In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.

 ## Building ESDK